Datomic/mbrainz-sample/README.md

 (e.g. the 1984 US vinyl release of "The Wall" by Columbia, as opposed to the 2000 US CD release by Capitol Records).

+Therefore, when you query for releases e.g. by name, you may see duplicate releases.
+To find just the "work of art" level album entity, query for abstractRelease.

+The media are the physical components comprising a release (disks, CDs, tapes, cartriges, piano rolls).
+One medium will have several tracks, and the total tracks across all media represent the track list of the release.

 ### Diagram

 ![mbrainz schema](schema.png)

+## Queries and Rules

+## Thanks

+We would like to thank the MusicBrainz project for defining and compiling a great dataset, and for making it freely available.

 ## License